fine-seat/hm-typst-template/README.md

 Unofficial computer science Bachelor's thesis template for Munich University of Applied Sciences (Hochschule München).

+TODO: Adjusting the template for both Bachelor's and Master's thesis

 ## Installation
 You can use this template in the Typst web app by clicking "Start from template" on the dashboard and searching for ``scribbling-hm``.